 Quest V80 and V60 EMI Problem: When Silence Isn’t Golden

-In my previous review of the Quest V60 and V80, I mentioned that I had not experienced any of the EMI noise issues reported by other users.
-And that these machines seemed to be well-specified, have good build quality and performed perfectly—until today!
+In my previous review of the Quest V60 and V80, I noted that I hadn’t encountered the EMI noise issues reported by other users.
+I praised the machines for their solid specifications, good build quality, and excellent performance—and they lived up to that reputation until today!

 The Problem

-This morning, I took both the V60 and V80 to the beach for more testing, but this time, I entered the beach near the pier.
-It was my first time testing these machines by the pier.
-Upon powering up the V80, the first thing I noticed was the constant chatter.
-I tried noise canceling, but it did nothing.
-I switched modes and frequencies, but that didn’t help either.
-I even lowered the sensitivity to the minimum, which only slightly reduced the noise, but it remained persistent.
+This morning, I tested both the V60 and V80 at the beach, entering near the pier for the first time.
+Upon powering up the V80, I immediately noticed constant chatter.
+Noise cancelling had no effect, and switching modes and frequencies didn’t help either.
+Even lowering the sensitivity to the minimum only slightly reduced the noise, which remained persistent.

-In the end, the only way to stop the machine from making this awful noise was to move away from the pier.
-Once I did, normal performance resumed.
-This was incredibly disappointing, given how well the machines had worked until now.
-The V60 behaved in exactly the same way but also quieted down as soon as I moved away from the pier.
+The only way to eliminate the noise was to move away from the pier, after which the machines returned to normal performance.
+This was disappointing, given their previous reliability.
+The V60 behaved similarly but also quieted down once I moved away from the pier.

 Conclusions

-Quest hasn’t resolved the noise issue for V60/V80 owners, instead choosing to discontinue these machines and launch a new product line.
-This decision raises concerns for those who invested in V60 or V80.
-They trusted Quest, but it appears the company may have deliberately abandoned them.
-While the truth may be uncertain, the optics are not favorable for Quest.
+Quest has not addressed the noise issue affecting V60 and V80 users, instead opting to discontinue these models in favor of a new product line.
+This decision raises concerns for those who invested in the V-Series, as it appears Quest may have abandoned their existing customers.
+While the full story is unclear, the optics are undeniably unfavorable for the company.

-I’ve heard that the coils for the new S-Series might be compatible with the V-Series.
-If this proves true, Quest may replace coils for V-Series owners under warranty.
-However, this information comes from third parties and Quest hasn’t responded to my inquiries.
+There are rumors that the new S-Series coils might be compatible with the V-Series, and if true, Quest could potentially offer coil replacements under warranty.
+However, this information is based on third-party sources, and Quest has yet to respond to my inquiries.

 Alternatives

-Here are some alternative options you might want to explore.
-These are all simultaneous multi-frequency detectors, with some models also featuring selectable single frequencies.
+Below are some excellent alternatives to consider.
+These are all simultaneous multi-frequency detectors, with some also offering selectable single frequencies:

 Links